tc39/proposal-uniform-interchange-date-parsing/README.md

 ### Background
 [Date Time String Format](https://tc39.github.io/ecma262/#sec-date-time-string-format) defines a "string interchange format for date-times" that is based on ISO 8601 extended format calendar date and time representations.
-It is in fact a subset thereof, with the exception of allowing "24" for hour (which ISO 8601 permits only within time _interavals_).
+It is in fact a subset thereof, with the exception of allowing "24" for hour (which ISO 8601 permits only within time _intervals_).
 [`Date.prototype.toISOString`](https://tc39.github.io/ecma262/#sec-date.prototype.toisostring) returns strings conforming to it, and [`Date.parse`](https://tc39.github.io/ecma262/#sec-date.parse) is required to accept conforming strings and correctly interpret them as ISO 8601.
 I believe the format is exactly described by the following regular expression (ignoring whitespace, which is only provided with the hope of improving readability):
 ```js